About Ivy Watts

 A former All-American student-athlete who appeared to have it all together, graduating Summa Cum Laude and a top 30 finalist for the NCAA Woman of the Year Award, on the inside struggled daily with anxiety, self-worth and depression.
 After finally seeking help, Ivy, who is Mental Health First Aid Certified, promotes mental wellness and reduces stigma around mental health by sharing her story through public speaking and her blog, Beautifully Simply You.
 Ivy is also the author of You Are Worth Fighting For, a book that will help you find the tools to look within and find tools for mental wellness, self-care, and self-love.

-Ivy has her undergrad in Psychology from University of New Haven, her Masters in Public Health from Boston University .
+Ivy has her undergrad in Psychology from University of New Haven and her Masters in Public Health from Boston University.

 Ivy has empowered over 20,000 students and over 10,000 administrators/coaches, as well as parents and employees to learn the power of self-love and self-care, for themselves and for others.

 "THANK YOU for your truly amazing and uplifting presentation with our student-athletes!
 We have had some great speakers over the years, but I can say without hesitation, that this was truly something special.
 You were exactly what our students needed right now.
 You truly have a gift.
 Your words, your message, your honesty, your vulnerability, your ability to connect with your audience (even virtually), its impact has been felt by so many.
 It was an honor to have you as part of our small mountain community for the evening."